Graduate Program: Counseling Master of Science in Education Counseling

 - Application – Complete the Application for Graduate Admission and return it to the Quincy University Office of Graduate Admissions with your non-refundable $25 application fee.

 - Official Transcripts – Request your official college transcripts mailed directly to the Quincy University Office of Graduate Admissions from each college attended.
 (QU graduates do not need to request official QU transcripts.)

 - Recommendations – Forward two (2) completed recommendation forms from individuals who can address your academic potential.
 Recommenders: follow this link to the recommendation form.

-- Writing prompts – The applicant is requested to reply to three of six questions or statements regarding counseling.
-It is expected that the questions are answered to the best of the applicant’s ability and each question is to be answered in 300 words or less.
+- Writing prompts – The applicant is requested to reply to three writing prompts regarding counseling.
+It is expected that the questions are answered to the best of the applicant’s ability and each question is to be answered in 500 words or less.

 - Personal Resume